michalp21/michalp21.github.io/_posts/2021-10-02-folding-paper.md

 Some potential problems:
 - The concept of folding only works for thin objects!
 If we were to fold something with any thickness, then we would rarely think to fold it along its longest dimension.
-- It might not occur to someone that they are *doubling* the thickness every fold, which is key to understanding the problem, even without reference to exponents.
+- It might not occur to people that they are *doubling* the thickness every fold, which is key to understanding the problem, even without reference to exponents.

 It's just a bad example.
 Here's a better question: